 - Lelouch from Code Geass commonly does this while his plans go as expected.
 When they fail... he does all sorts of different gestures.

-- Lelouch also does this when he's giving a "Reason You Suck" Speech to Nunnally - though there's a shot of his hands trembling a little, a giveaway of just how hard it was for him.
+- Lelouch also does this when he's giving a "Reason You Suck" Speech to Nunnally - though there's a shot of his hands trembling a little, showing just how hard it was for him.
+The series does this a lot, showing a lot of his emotion through the tension in his hands.

 - Naruto: Sasuke Uchiha is seen doing this at the beginning, just to show how much of a Disney Anti Hero he was.
 Oddly, after his genuine Face–Heel Turn he doesn't do it again until some time after joining Akatsuki.